-This school adheres to the principles of the DfE document Cloud computing services: guidance for school leaders, school staff and governing bodies and our Data Protection Policy and procedures includes the use of Cloud services.
+This school adheres to the principles of the DfE documents Cloud computing services: guidance for school leaders, school staff and governing bodies, Meeting digital and technology standards in schools (Cloud solution standards for schools and colleges).
+Our Data Protection Policy and procedures includes the use of Cloud services.